JanithaRajapaksha/Intellihack_HyperTuners_3/README.md

 2. Ensure the downloaded **GGUF file** is saved locally for deployment.

+3. The fine-tuned model is also available on Hugging Face: [Qwen 3B Fine-Tuned](https://huggingface.co/HasinduNimesh/qwen3b-finetuned)

 ---

 ## **2️⃣ Install Ollama & Prepare the Model**